 Individuals certified in the U.S. CE program under the ICC/USCC on or before January 1, 1992 are not required to renew their certification, and will not have their certification revoked if they do not comply with the renewal requirements of submitting a Journal.
 However, their certification will be considered inactive.

 If the CE certification is ever revoked or lost, there currently is no means of regaining the certification under the ACI.

-D. Multiple Certifications (after January 1, 2017) If certified in more than one discipline (CBET, CRES, CLES, CHTM, CCE, CISS), certificants will be charged an additional fee for each certification every three years for each certification beyond the primary one to maintain active status in each certification.
+D. Multiple Certifications

+If certified in more than one discipline (CBET, CRES, CLES, CHTM, CCE, CQSM, CISS), certificants will be charged an additional fee for each certification every three years for each certification beyond the primary one to maintain active status in each certification.
-There is no need to complete a Continuing Practice Journal for each certification.

 Thirty continuing education hours are required for each three-year period, regardless of the number of certifications earned.